Duke-GCB/SciComp-Materials/slurm/README.md

 * The computer where you submit jobs and query the state of the cluster
 * Never run any applications on the head node of the cluster
 * Memory and cpu core limited (dscr-slogin-01 and dscr-slogin-02 have 8GB memory and 2 cpu cores)
+* Talk about difference between the DSCR and HARDAC

 ```bash
 netid@dscr-slogin-01  ~ $ nproc